-NovaLash was founded in 2004 by biologist and cosmetic chemist, Sophy Merszei, as she pioneered the very first distribution and training network for eyelash extensions outside of Korea.
+NovaLash was founded in 2004 by biologist and cosmetic chemist, Sophy Merszei, as she pioneered the very first distribution and training network for eyelash extensions.
 With the help of a team of physicians and scientists from the University of Houston and Baylor College of Medicine, NovaLash was able to produce and perfect the safest possible products and techniques and quickly became the world’s first global distributor of eyelash extension products.
-NovaLash continues to be the leader in the field of eyelash extensions and is committed to providing safe, beautiful, flawless eyelash extensions to enhance any woman’s natural beauty.
-Armed with considerable research and a commitment to product superiority, NovaLash has developed award-winning adhesives and cosmetics including Platinum Bond Adhesive and LashLiner.
+NovaLash continues to be the leader in the field of eyelash extensions and is committed to providing safe, beautiful, and flawless eyelash extensions to enhance any woman’s natural beauty.
+Armed with considerable research and a commitment to product superiority, NovaLash has developed award-winning adhesives and cosmetics including Platinum Bond® Adhesive and LashLiner.

 Texas TDLR for HB 2727